sajjadpaknia/Eduport---Html-Template/README.md

-# Edumag - Html Template
 <img src="./assets/img.jpg" />

 # Eduport - Html Template

-Google is a simple project that I developed in a few days.
+Eduport is a simple project that I developed in a few days.
 The purpose of doing it was to challenge myself.
 Click [here](https://sajjadpaknia.github.io/Edumag---Html-Template/) to see the demo.

-## Technologies
+### Technologies

 Html - Css

-## Contributing
+### Contributing
 If you are interested, you can make changes on this project and if you have any criticism or suggestion, be sure to let me know.
 Thanks

-## License
+### License
 [MIT](https://choosealicense.com/licenses/mit/)